cocept/cocept/development/_posts/2016-02-19-removing-seo-spam-from-wordpress.markdown

 When you run the script it'll do the following:

- - connects to your wordpress mysql database
+ - connect to your wordpress mysql database
  - finds all posts containing the string "\_all\_wplink\_"
- - uses a simple regex to identify and remove the div from the post html
+ - uses a simple regex to identify and remove the spam from the post contents
- - presents you with a diff of all the changes it will make to the database
+ - present you with a diff of all the changes it will make to the database
  - asks you to confirm you are happy with the diff
  - if you select yes it will update your database accordingly
  - if you select no, no changes to your database will be made